RV Appliance Energy Options (& LPG alternatives)

 Methylated Spirits

-Cooktops powered by Methylated Sprits (eg Bonnetti Dual Burner Cooktop) have been around for a while, made popular in the boating community due to their safer operation than LPG below deck.
-They are popular for DIY Campervan fit-outs for similar reasons.
+Cooktops powered by Methylated Sprits have been around for a while, made popular in the boating community due to their safer operation than LPG below deck.
+They became popular for DIY Campervan fit-outs for similar reasons.

 • Metho StoveMetho cooktops are easily installed – no plumbing or certification required;